WhiskeyTang0F0xtr0t/unifi/draw-io/README.md

-draw.io template for Ubiquiti rackmount hardware.
+draw.io templates for Ubiquiti rackmount hardware.
 All assets were created new and are fully connect-able.

 ### ubiquiti-Switching.xml